weijiekoh/coinstats/README.md

 # Limitations

-- All data displayed is at most 5 minutes old, as the CoinMarketCap API which the app gets data from only updates every 5 minutes.
+- The CoinMarketCap API updates every 5 minutes.
+As such, the data shown on CoinStats will be at most 5 minutes old.
 - At the time of writing, the CoinMarketCap API provides data for about 1500 cryptocurrencies.
 If the backend were to download and store data for every cryptocurrency every 5 minutes, the database would grow at a maximum rate of